Family office trendsIs a virtual family office right for you?

 A family office is essentially a business that manages a family’s personal and business affairs.
 Traditionally, family offices are run by a president/CEO and employ experts who work together in a shared physical space.

-A virtual family office is managed by a president/CEO who, instead of having on-site employees, outsources various responsibilities to contractors and consultants.
+A virtual family office is managed by a president/CEO who offers virtual family office services by outsourcing various responsibilities to contractors and consultants.

 Lance Losey, senior vice president and managing director of client advisory with Ascent Private Capital Management of U.S. Bank, says that virtual family offices are a growing trend since the pandemic, when so much work shifted to remote, and people became more comfortable with virtual meetings.